joergpatz/vagrantbox/README.md

 After the box has been provisioned, maybe only need to add a entry in the [hosts file](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file) on the host machine.
 Need this for correct dev domain -> IP resolution, for example: `192.168.56.3 phpinfo.dev`.

-Everything else is ready to go.
+Everything else is ready to go `vagrant up`.